Breed-specific legislation: Background

-It is generally settled in case law that jurisdictions in the United States and Canada have the right to enact breed-specific legislation; however, the appropriateness and effectiveness of breed-specific legislation in preventing dog bite fatalities and injuries is disputed.
+It is generally settled in case law that jurisdictions in the United States and Canada have the legal authority to enact breed-specific legislation.
+The effectiveness of such legislation in preventing dog bite fatalities and injuries remains controversial.
+Advocates such as the Animal Legal Defense Fund and the National Canine Research Council argue that breed-specific laws are ineffective and discriminatory, while some trauma surgeons and public health researchers contend that such laws may reduce the frequency and severity of serious attacks.
 One point of view is that certain dog breeds are a public safety issue that merits actions such as banning ownership, mandatory spaying/neutering for all dogs of these breeds, mandatory microchip implants and liability insurance, or prohibiting people convicted of a felony from owning them.
 Another point of view is that comprehensive "dog bite" legislation, coupled with better consumer education and legally mandating responsible pet keeping practices, is a better solution than breed-specific legislation to the problem of dangerous dogs.

 A third point of view is that breed-specific legislation should not ban breeds entirely, but should strictly regulate the conditions under which specific breeds could be owned, e.g., forbidding certain classes of individuals from owning them, specifying public areas in which they would be prohibited, and establishing conditions, such as requiring a dog to wear a muzzle, for taking dogs from specific breeds into public places.
 Finally, some governments, such as that of Australia, have forbidden the import of specific breeds and require all existing dogs of these breeds to be spayed/neutered in an attempt to eliminate the population slowly through natural attrition.

 Approximately 550 jurisdictions in the United States have enacted breed-specific legislation in response to a number of well-publicized incidents involving pit bull–type dogs, and some government organizations such as the U.S. Army and Marine Corps have taken administrative action as well.
 These actions range from outright bans on the possession of pit bull–type dogs, to restrictions and conditions on pit bull ownership.
 They often establish a legal presumption that a pit bull–type dog is prima facie a legally "dangerous" or "vicious" dog.
 In response, 16 states in the U.S. prohibited or restricted the ability of municipal governments within those states to enact BSL, though these restrictions do not affect military installations located within the states.